top of page

 Tin purification is important to various alchemical practices, and a fundamental step in many recipes and formulas.
 In alchemy purified tin is a regular ingredient in asem, a metal alloy used to multiply silver or gold.
 To purify tin in ancient times, various methods are used.

-The process of purifying tin is enabled by its low melting point, which allows for the easy separation of tin from impurities and other metals.
-By subjecting tin to the melting process, impurities are effectively removed, ensuring a higher level of quality in the final product.
+Tin has a low melting point, which allows for the easy separation from impurities and other metals.
+By melting tin, impurities are easily removed, ensuring a higher level of quality in the final product.

-Purification techniques and recipes are verbatim from c.
-300 AD (Leyden Papyrus).
+Purification techniques and information are from c.
+250 AD (Leyden Papyrus).
 Ingredients and processes are used by metallurgists and alchemists of the time.
 Many methods can be adapted to modern day.
+Purification of tin is an essential craft of alchemists.

 Liquid metal drooling from a smelting bowl